-For consoles there is no upgrade path from versions prior to 7.0 and so the software must be installed by running a 7.0 recovery stick followed by the 8.0 installer.
-You can download the 7.0 recovery stick from the Avolites website.
-Please follow the instructions given when downloading the recovery stick to install version 7.0 and then follow the instructions for upgrading from 7.x.
+For consoles there is no upgrade path from versions 7.x or 8.x and so the software must be installed by running an 9.0 recovery stick.
+You can download the 9.0 recovery stick from the Avolites website.

+Please follow the instructions given when downloading the recovery stick to install version 9.0.